Scripps Institution of Oceanography: Research Vessel Data and Sample Distribution Policy

 Operational data are considered to be non-proprietary.
 These data include navigation, ship speed, ship orientation (pitch/roll/yaw), and winch data (payout, tension, speed).
 Swath sonar coverage information (the geographic position of individual soundings) is also considered nonproprietary.
 The inventory of all routine underway data files is also considered non-proprietary.
 These data will be used 1) to inform public audiences how and where samples and geophysical data were collected, and 2) to assist with future cruise planning and operations.
 Weather observations and environmental data (such as wind speed and direction and barometric pressure) used in routine reporting of sea conditions and/or sea state are also considered non-proprietary.

-Digital copies of all routine underway data will be provided to the chief scientist at the end of the cruise.
+Digital copies of underway data will be provided to the chief scientist at the end of the cruise.
 A second copy will be sent to the Scripps Geological Data Center, acting as a partner in the NSF-sponsored Rolling Deck to Repository (R2R) program (http://www.rvdata.us).
 R2R works with the US academic research fleet community to routinely document, assess, and preserve the underway sensor data from oceanographic research vessels.
 This ensures the data are properly archived, and assists investigators in fulfilling agency reporting requirements.
-R2R also performs quality assessment and post-processing for certain data types.
-After the cruise, R2R will contact the chief scientist to request permission to release the underway cruise data.
-Once the release is granted, the data will be submitted to long-term public archives such as the National Centers for Environmental Information (NCEI: http://ncei.noaa.gov/), and made available online at http://www.rvdata.us/.
+After the cruise, R2R will contact the chief scientist to plan for data submission to long-term public archives such as the National Centers for Environmental Information (NCEI: http://ncei.noaa.gov/), and made available online at http://www.rvdata.us/.

 Data acquired during the cruise by specialized facilities such as the Oceanographic Data Facility (ODF), National Deep Submergence Facility (NDSF), Ocean Bottom Seismograph Instrument Pool (OBSIP), or National Marine Seismic Facility (NMSF) are archived through arrangements with the NSF-supported CCHDO, MGDS(@IEDA), and/or IRIS Data Centers.
 For all other data acquired on your expedition it is the responsibility of the Chief Scientist to ensure that these data are submitted to appropriate repositories.
 The chief scientist is also responsible for all reporting commitments mandated by the terms of the funding agency.